dribdat/docs/docs/about.md

-This document summarises the current status and makes some vision statements about possible future developments as discussed in [issue #100](https://github.com/datalets/dribdat/issues/100).
-For more background and references, see the [User handbook](usage).
+This document summarises the current status and makes some vision statements about possible future developments.
+For more background and references, see the [User handbook](usage), [Whitepaper](whiepaper) and [issue #100](https://github.com/datalets/dribdat/issues/100).

 # About this project